 Recipes that use Baking soda/powder rely on a chemical reaction for their rising properties.
 They react with acid/liquid and heat to create gases and create rising action.
 To aid this process many times we add lemon juice or buttermilk to the recipe, to support the rising action.
 The dishes need not be pre-prepared.
 And rising takes place during baking only.

-Whereas, in the case of yeast, the dough needs to be allowed to “rise” before baking.
-In the process, they act on the sugar in the dough to create gases and alcohol, something which lends a very distinctive flavor and aroma.
+Whereas, in the case of yeast, the dough needs to be allowed to "rise" before baking.
+In the process, they act on the sugar in the dough to create gases and alcohol, something which lends a very distinctive flavour and aroma.
 Yeast is most effective when used with a dough which is high in gluten, a starchy substance found in wheat which also aids in trapping the gasses in the dough.
 And that is why it is most effective with wheat flour dishes.

 This was regarding some aspects of baker’s yeast.

 Thank you for reading this post.
 If you have liked this recipe then do let me know by leaving a comment below.
 Your feedback fuels my enthusiasm.
 You may share this post with your dear ones by clicking on the little buttons below.
-You may follow me on Facebook Pinterest Instagram for the latest recipe updates.
+You may follow me on Facebook Pinterest Twitter Instagram(#samirasrecipediary) too. for latest recipe updates.
+Thank you!

 Stay Healthy…Stay Happy